Dawnisse/lae/fpga/labs/lab9/README.md

 # Lab 9 Instructions

 In this lab we design and simulate a **parameterizable N-digit Binary Coded Decimal (BCD) counter**.
 We also introduce the new
-`gennerate` for-loop construct to replicate a certain module or primitive an arbitrary number of times.
+`generate` for-loop construct to **replicate a certain module or primitive** an arbitrary number of times.

 As a first step, open a terminal and go inside the `lab9/` directory :